jpsank/uMusic/README.md

 ### ```scrape```

-Scrape tracks and add them to the database with the following sample command:
+Scrape tracks to mp3 files with the following sample command:

 ```
 flask scrape --genre danceedm 100